eclipse-tractusx/sig-architecture/docs/patterns/connect&exchange/README.md

 - Simple Data Exchanger (needs to be refactored, or better recreated with a new name and purpose)
 - Demand and Capacity Management

-+ All the applications that use multiple assets in the EDC but do not need to renegotiate the terms when talking with the same asset.
++ All applications that use the same asset, e.g. a DTR, in multiple requests over a longer period of time.

 ## 4. Advantages